 Program Philosophy and Benefits

 At Highland Ridge Hospital, we dedicate our time to treating children, teens, adults, and older adults who are struggling with a number of different mental and behavioral health disorders.
 No two people are alike, and therefore, no two treatment plans will be identical.
 Instead, treatment plans should be designed based on each person’s personal needs.
 The staff at Highland Ridge Hospital treats each of our patients as family, ensuring that you will always have a shoulder to lean on when you need us most.
-Our multidisciplinary treatment team will work closely with you to make sure that you’re meeting your treatment goals as you progress through the recovery process.
+Our multidisciplinary treatment team will work closely with you to make sure that you’re meeting your treatment goals as you progress through the recovery process at our treatment center.

 Types of Treatment Offered at Highland Ridge

-Group therapy is very important part of the treatment process as it allows you time to practice your newly-learned social skills and work with other individuals who are struggling with similar issues.
+Group therapy is very important part of the treatment process at Highland Ridge Hospital as it allows you time to practice your newly-learned social skills and work with other individuals who are struggling with similar issues.
 Together you can help each other by offering support and sharing personal experiences.
 Highland Ridge Hospital is proud to offer both process-based and psychoeducational groups to help you learn more about your disruptive behavior disorder and process the feelings you’re experiencing.

 Family therapy is a large component of recovery from disruptive behavior disorder because it allows patients the opportunity to integrate family and loved ones into their recovery process.
-Family sessions will explore the ways in which your disorder has impacted your loved ones and allow them to express their feelings.
+Family sessions at our treatment center will explore the ways in which your disorder has impacted your loved ones and allow them to express their feelings.
 It is also a time to help family learn more about your disorder and the treatment process that you are going through.

 Highland Ridge Hospital is a holistic treatment center that offers a variety of experiential methods to help promote healing.
 These may include: